The Situation Of Education System In Pakistan

 States Ranked By education

 The states actually ranked on the basis of their performance in higher education & also with primary and secondary schooling.
 The measures included percentages of adults with associate degrees.
 Also the rates of students completing four or two-year college programs within 150 percent of the normal time.
 The states also ranked on the rate of children enrolled in preschool and compared in national testing of eighth-graders in math and reading.
+These states believe in Frederick j kelly standardized testing in education and act accordingly.

 Massachusetts is the topmost state for education.
 It’s followed by New Jersey, Florida, Washington, and New Hampshire as the top five.
 Seven of the 10 states with the world education rankings also place among the top 10 Best States overall.